25 Best Google Apps in 2026 to Save Time and Get More Done

 PlatformsAndroid, iOS, Web

-This app makes it easy to keep all your emails well organised and handy without you needing to micromanage one by one.
+This app makes it easy to keep all your emails well organized and handy without you needing to micromanage one by one.

-It automatically separates important emails and secondary emails by categorizing them into social and promotional emails separately.
-And with its powerful search built right in, finding that one email from months ago takes just a few seconds.
+It automatically separates important emails from secondary emails by categorizing them into social and promotional categories.
+And with its powerful built-in search, finding that one email from months ago takes just a few seconds.

 No doubt, Gmail works well with the other Google Workspace apps.
 This means you can easily attach files, schedule a meeting, or even join one directly from your inbox.